-New York declined to comment further during the game, even as reports began to circulate stating the team had no idea why Rose had failed to show up.
-Since the contest ended—a 110-96 shellacking, the Knicks' eighth loss in nine games—ESPN.com's Ramona Shelburn has reported that Rose eventually informed the team of "a family situation."
+New York declined to comment further during the game, even as reports began to circulate that the team had no idea why Rose had failed to show up, per Adrian Wojnarowski of The Vertical.
+Since the contest ended—a 110-96 shellacking, the Knicks' eighth loss in nine games—ESPN.com's Ramona Shelburne has reported Rose informed the team of "a family situation."

-But the Knicks themselves had very little information to share at the immediate conclusion of Monday's outing.
-Head coach Jeff Hornacek failed to provide much context afterward to the latest strange turn in Rose's career.
+But the Knicks themselves had little information to share at the immediate conclusion of Monday's outing, and Hornacek failed to provide much context to the latest strange turn in Rose's career.

 Hornacek wouldn't say whether he had spoken to Rose after the game.
 Both Brandon Jennings, who started in place of Rose, and Courtney Lee said they had not.
 The only Knicks player who had, Joakim Noah, didn't want to go into detail.

 "I mean, I don't really want to talk too much about it because I don't know what the situation is," Noah said.
 "I'm just happy that everything is OK with him."

 The question about Rose's well-being came after Hornacek, in response to a question about whether Rose was safe, said: "I can't comment on that, guys; it's as simple as that.
 We don't have enough information to comment on anything."